High Energy (The Supremes album): Overview

 The entire album was released for the first time on CD on May 17, 2011, on the three-disc set, Let Yourself Go: The '70s Albums, Vol 2 – 1974–1977: The Final Sessions, which also includes the complete album in a different mix by Russ Terrana.
 The set also includes alternate versions, including; a Wilson-led version of "You’re What’s Missing In My Life", a Payne-led "You’re What’s Missing In My Life" and a Greene-led "I’m Gonna Let My Heart Do The Walking".

-Susaye Greene replaced Cindy Birdsong just as the group was finishing the sessions for this lp.
-Birdsong had gone against Pedro Ferrar, Mary Wilson's husband and the group's manager.
-Greene has stated that she re-recorded the entire lp, although she is featured on only the first two tracks of the released product.
-When re-issued in 2011, a full-lead by Greene on the lone single off the lp, I'm Gonna Let My Heart Do The Walking, is featured as well as other unreleased mixes.
-Although the album and single did quite well on the Billboard Charts, in Cash Box and Record World the reception was not as great.
-It still however provided the re-grouped trio with a long awaited comeback with some acceptance from the mainstream record buyers.
-This album also marks the reunion between The Supremes and Brian Holland, producing for Holland-Dozier-Holland Productions.

 Critical reception

 In a contemporary review Cashbox published:

 'The Supremes have developed a strong reputation for being number one in the field of sweet soul music and "High Energy" only serves to strengthen and broaden that reputation.
 The album is a pleasing offering of disco. soul and balladry that should find a universal appeal within the r&b. pop and MOR markets.
 The immaculate production is a tribute to the work of Brian Holland the strings are full and clean — the entire rhythm section tight and punchy.
 Prime AM material includes the disco feel of "I'm Gonna Let My Heart Do The Walking" and "You're What's Missing In My Life."
 The Supremes' gentle touch with a ballad should not be overlooked.
 "Till The Boat Sails Away" is a case in point.'

 In a contemporary review for Record World, Vince Aletti writes: